psiphi75/wasm-resizer/README.md

 # wasm-resizer

 A demo app on how to use Rust with Cloudflare workers to resize a .png image.
+This is based on the `rustwasm-worker-template`.

-## 👷‍♀️🦀🕸️ `rustwasm-worker-template`
+## Wasm-worker-template

 A template for kick starting a Cloudflare worker project using [`wasm-pack`](https://github.com/rustwasm/wasm-pack).